nxp-imx/imx-sm/sm/doc/rn_cl.md

 Fixed incorrect seenvId handling in FUSA SEENV state management functions:

 - LMM_FusaSeenvStateGet(): Updated to use target->seenvId to get the seenvState.
-- LMM_FusaSeenvStateSet(): Updated to use seenvState paramete to set the seenvState.
+- LMM_FusaSeenvStateSet(): Updated to use seenvState parameter to set the seenvState.
 - SCMI RPC handlers: Updated to add offset adjustments to caller's seenvId in FusaSeenvStateGet() and FusaSeenvStateSet() functions.

 SM-408: Some SM owned pins also assigned to other LMs {#RN_DETAIL_SM_408}